shylajashylu310/github-shylaja/README.md

 # github-shylaja
-this is git bash created for contributories and project works
+This is a git bash created for contributories and project works.